 In the UK, you can register your business as a:

 - Sole trader: you are personally responsible for your business’s debts.

 - Partnership: you and your partner are equally responsible for your business’s debts.

-- Limited company: the company is responsible for its debts.
+- Limited company: the limited company is responsible for its debts.

 Registering as a sole trader or a business partnership requires informing HMRC whereas setting up a limited company requires registering with Companies house and paying a £12 online incorporation fee.